Em001hub/food/README.md

 # SnapCalorie - Integrated Food Tracking Application

 ## Overview
 This project integrates user authentication and food analysis functionalities into a cohesive application for tracking calories and nutrition.
+The application features enhanced image recognition that can accurately identify various food types from uploaded images.

 ## Components
 1. **User Authentication** (`user.py`) - Runs on port 5000